elisesamanthadaly/17-NoSQL/README.md

 ![landing](./assets/images/landing.png)

 On the landing page, click "New Workout" to enter information for a new workout.
-After entering all fields, selected either "Complete" or "Add Exercise."
+After entering all fields, select either "Complete" or "Add Exercise."
 Completing an exercise prevents further modification to it.
 Adding the exercise allows for it to be continued later.
-Click "Fitness Tracker" to be taken back to the landing page.
+Click "Fitness Tracker" in the upper lefthand corner to be taken back to the landing page.

 ![add](./assets/images/add.png)

 Click "Continue Workout" to modify an existing workout.
 You must enter the existing workout's name to do so.
 As before, click "Complete" or "Add Exercise" to finish your modification.

 ![dashboard](./assets/images/dashboard.png)

 The Dashboard is not currently functional.

 ## Credits

-Application front-end provided through UNC Coding Bootcamp as starter code.
+Application front-end provided by UNC Coding Bootcamp as starter code.

 ## License